fix/ledger-vagrant/README.md

 This will take a few minutes to install

 ## Compile your ledger app
-- Connect to the machine `vagrant ssh`
-- inside the machine install your app for instance:
+- install your app under `apps/` for instance:
 ```
+cd apps/
 git clone https://github.com/LedgerHQ/blue-app-xrp
 cd blue-app-xrp
 ```
+- Connect to the machine `vagrant ssh`
 - build your app
 ```
 make clean